 All religions and all societies have given parents an honorable status.
-Behave well towards your father and mother and consider this good conduct as a propitious act which will earn Allah’s grace in this world as well as in the next.
+Behave well towards your father and mother and consider this good conduct as a propitious act that will earn Allah’s grace in this world as well as in the next.
 After Allah, man owes the greatest duties of children to his parents.
-The greatness and value of these duties of children towards one’s parents may be realized from the fact that the Holy Quran at several points mentions the rights of parents and the rights of ALLAH simultaneously at one place.
+The greatness and value of these duties of children towards one’s parents may be realized from the fact that the Holy Quran at several points mentions the rights of parents and the rights of ALLAH simultaneously in one place.

 Status of Parents in Quran:

 “And your Lord has decreed that you worship none but Him.
 And that you be dutiful to your parents.
 If one of them or both of them attain old age in your life, say not to them a word of disrespect, nor shout at them but address them in terms of honor.”
 (Quran 17:23)

 To maintain any social relationship, both parties must have some clear cut rights as well as duties.
 The parent-child relationship is mutual.
 But the children have the greatest duties towards their parents.
 Children should be kind and humble with their parents.
 Parents have a right to be respected and obeyed by children.
 These are the duties of children to obey their orders and act accordingly.

 Parents have looked after the children for decades.
 So these are the duties of children to repay them by way of caring for them and looking to their physical and financial needs.

 “People ask you (O Prophet) how they should spend.
 Say, ‘whatever you spend should be spent on Allah (in good cause), on parents, near relatives, on orphans, destitute and travelers (who fall short of money in foreign lands)”.